Shoulder Stretches Index

 The following yoga shoulder stretches can be used to improve shoulder flexibility.
 However they do require a basic level of flexibility.

-Spread the shoulder blades to widen the upper back.
 Then work at spreading the bottom tips of the shoulder blades even more.
-From ther work at reaching the upper chest down and back, towards your feet.
+From there work at reaching your upper chest down and back, towards your feet.

 Pay attention to the way that you position and stabilize the shoulder blades relative to the ribcage.